 - ½ cup whole milk at room temperature

 - Preheat oven to 350 degrees F. Line muffin pans with cupcake liners.
-Whisk the flour, baking powder, baking soda, and salt together in a large bowl.
+Whisk the flour, cornstarch, baking powder, baking soda, and salt together in a large bowl.

 - Beat the butter and sugar on high speed in a stand mixer or using a handheld mixer for 3 minutes until creamy and light.
 Add sugar and beat another 2 minutes.
 Scrape sides and bottom of the bowl.

 - Add eggs and vanilla, beating on medium-high speed until combined.
 Beat in sour cream.

 - Add the dry ingredients, mixing on low speed just until combined, then scrape the bottom and sides of the bowl.